Find and bid on auctions from 50+ marketplaces. Thousands of liquidation auctions. Hundreds of product categories. All lot sizes and conditions.

-If you’re a small business owner who typically purchases returned inventory from a third party liquidator, there has never been a better time to ditch the middleman and purchase directly from the source.
-Remember, third party liquidators typically mark up the goods they are selling in order to cover the cost of shipping, and to make a profit.
-They also have the opportunity to see the items before passing them onto to you; possibly keeping the highest quality items to sell on their own.
+If you’re a small business owner who typically purchases returned inventory from a third-party liquidator, there has never been a better time to ditch the middleman and purchase directly from the source.
+Remember, third party liquidators typically mark up the goods they are selling in order to cover the cost of shipping and to make a profit.
+They also have the opportunity to see the items before passing them onto you; possibly keeping the highest quality items to sell on their own.
 Buying straight from a retailer (like Best Buy) through an online auction marketplace allows you a level playing field and fair market prices.

-- The “big five” appliances typically purchased are washers, dryers, refrigerator/freezers, dishwashers and ovens/stoves/cooktops.
+The “big five” appliances typically purchased are washers, dryers, refrigerator/freezers, dishwashers, and ovens/stoves/cooktops.

-- People buying new appliances are, more often than not, replacing an old appliance and need it quickly.
+People buying new appliances are, more often than not, replacing an old appliance and need it quickly.
 This makes selling scratch and dent appliances easier.

-- Additional dings and dents can happen during transport.
+Keep in mind: Additional dings and dents can happen during transport.

 Liquidated appliances have much to offer — if you go about it the right way that is.
 Here are a few other notes regarding liquidated appliances.